elsoroka/Satisfiability.jl/README.md

 println("status = $status")
 ```

+The problem is `:SAT`, so there is such a function!
+Since the satisfying assignment for an uninterpreted function is itself a function, Satisfiability.jl sets the value of `f` to this function.
+Now calling `f(value)` returns the value of this satisfying assignment.

 ### Using a different solver
 Now let's suppose we want to use Yices, another SMT solver.
 Unlike Z3, Yices requires setting the logic manually.
 Here we set it to "QF_UFLIA" - "Quantifier free uninterpreted functions, linear integer arithmetic".